Halophilus/ImGuiUtils/README.md

 ## License

 This is a personal utility library.
 Please verify licensing terms with the author before use in commercial projects.

-## Contributing

-This library was developed for personal projects.
-For questions or suggestions, contact Ben Henshaw.

 ---